 If you are looking to measure the success of your digital campaigns, consider utilizing Digital Source Tracker as an optimal option to the method detailed below.
 Digital Source Tracker provides tracking of digital touches, organic traffic, and other types of referral traffic that comes to your site, pairing anonymous digital touches with known leads in your CRM – even without UTM parameters.
 Click here for more information or contact us today.

 In this blog series, we are tackling UTM Parameters including the why and the how of tracking them in Salesforce.
 Part 3 of this blog series provides an overview of how Full Circle customers track UTM Parameters using Response Management to fill in the gaps left by native methods.

-Missed the second part of the series?
-Check out Part 2 and learn about native methods for tracking UTM Parameters in Salesforce.
+Missed part of the series?
+Check out Part 1 and Part 2, and download our “Definitive Guide to Tracking UTM Parameters in Salesforce” to learn more.

 How Full Circle Customers Track UTM Parameters in Salesforce

 Using Full Circle Response Management, marketers can resolve the data gaps the native methods have.
 Specifically, with Response Management UTM Parameter data can live at the Campaign Member level regardless of whether the MAP your team uses has the ability to write to custom Campaign Member fields.
 The Response Management configuration has an option to allow marketers to sync fields from the Lead/Contact onto the Campaign Member when the Campaign Member is created and then clear them on the Lead/Contact once synced: